 They also sell missile parts and small arms to rogue nations and terror groups.

 2. Modern Cannibalism:

-In the 1990s, due to some questionable government farming practices and natural flooding, over 2 million North Koreans died, according to the UN.
-And just recently, Asia Press reported that another famine had hit the farming provinces of North and South Hwanghae which have caused some people to partake in cannibalism.
+And just recently, Asia Press reported that another famine had hit the farming provinces of North and South Hwanghae.
+This has caused some people to partake in cannibalism.

 3. The Rulers Of North Korea:

 The Democratic People’s Republic of Korea has been around for over 70 years with the country.
 In these 70 years, the nation has seen only 3 rules or dictators who are considered ruthless and cruel.